jm3/racket/README.markdown

 Warning: very untested and hacky, may cause blindness, etc, etc

 Ever wanted a completely ambient view of your app's performance and progress?
-App-Racket lets you step back and experience the key your applications' events in the form of light and sound.
-Great for team morale and stoner parties.
+App-Racket lets you step back and experience your applications' events in the form of pure light and sound.
+Potentially great for pattern discovery, team morale, and stoner parties.

 App-Racket uses a custom logfile format, but could be extended to read any line-based log file, ala gltail.